 You’re not trying to stop ‘bad’ thoughts, you’re just observing them if they pop up, and watching them as they fade again.
 If they keep popping up, like recollections of an incident from childhood or a recent conflict with your spouse, take the time to look at them deliberately to see what ‘teaching moments’ are contained within.

-Meditation can be an effective form of stress reduction and has the potential to improve the quality of your life and decrease your health concerns and the costs that usually go with them.
+These simple meditation steps for beginners can be an effective form of stress reduction and has the potential to improve the quality of your life and decrease your health concerns and the costs that usually go with them.
 Best of all, it can liberate you from being stuck in the past, and be fixated on the future.

 All the things that I’ve taught you here are the product of over twenty years of meditation and mindfulness practice.
 There are lots of pitfalls, there are lots of dead ends, there are lots of false leads and false positives.